 - All data users discuss with other current participants, such as the principal researcher, project grant holder and field lead, the research question they wish to address, and involve them in the analysis, writing, and co-authorship of results.

 - All users of ForestPlots.net obtain the explicit consent of the relevant principal researcher, project grant holder and field lead before submitting any work for publication that uses data that are not publicly available: the transfer of any data between project participants does not imply the transfer of rights to publication of the data.

 - The lead author of any publication using ForestPlots.net data ensures that all co-author contributions are clearly defined: who was responsible for conceiving the idea, designing the study, collecting the field data, performing the analysis, contributing materials or analysis tools, analysing the data, and writing the paper.

-- ForestPlots.net is fully cited (see ‘How to cite’) in all publications that use any data or information obtained through ForestPlots.net.
+- ForestPlots.net is fully cited (see ‘How to cite’) in all publications that use any data or information obtained through ForestPlots.net, including publically available data.